 You could spend 8 weeks on one of our placements, and work on projects for the UK’s largest publisher.

-You’ll work in one of our London offices, and be paid at London Living Wage.
-If you’ll be coming to us from outside of London, our Starter Kit gives details of schemes that could assist you during the summer.
+You’ll work in one of our UK offices, and be paid Living Wage.
+Most of our opportunities are London-based, so if you’ll be coming to us from outside of London, our Starter Kit gives details of schemes that could assist you during the summer.

 You’ll be part of a team, and attend key department meetings to get a better sense of what they do and how they work with other departments.

 You’ll take charge of a project, with the help of your colleagues, so there is a chance to make a real impact on how we do things.

 Below, we’ve got more information on the projects you could be taking part in.

 To give you an idea of what it’s like to do an internship at Penguin Random House, here are some blogs from our previous interns.

 We want to make our application process as straightforward as possible for you.
 We run two selection stages to match our interns with the right projects.

 Step one: Apply here.
 No need to spend ages crafting the perfect CV and cover letter.
 You’ll simply be answering three questions to show off your skills and letting us know which office you’d like to work in.